MathewChanda/DiscoverNews/README.md

 DiscoverNews is an React app created for the Capital One Software Engineering Summit 2021 that finds articles from three categories (Entertainment, Sports, and     Technology).
 The web application uses the [News API](https://newsapi.org/ "News API Documentation") to fetch information about the articles.
 All of the information about the article is presented to a user in a material-ui card, which provides brief, important information about the article.
 In addition, each card is able to share the link of the article through Facebook, Twitter, or Email to other users.

 ## How can I see DiscoverNews on the browser or local computer?
-You can view DiscoverNews in the browser at https://discover-news-mathew.herokuapp.com/ or locally at the port 3000.
+You can view DiscoverNews in the browser at https://discover-news-mathew.herokuapp.com/ or locally at port 3000!

 ### Steps to locally viewing DiscoverNews
 1. Install the proper tools to run React Applications